The Best Tool Brands of 2022

 Initially, IRWIN’s primary markets were professional carpenters and associated trades, and the American-made tools always had a reputation for durability and precision.
 Production now occurs mostly in China, and while there are critics, it seems that, in general, IRWIN has preserved its reputation.
 These are certainly not cheap tools, but they remain a contractor standard and are popular among DIY users prepared to pay for above-average quality.

-Known for: RYOBI is considered an excellent innovator and particularly strong at developing cordless power tools.
+About the Brand: RYOBI is considered an excellent innovator and particularly strong at developing cordless power tools.

 RYOBI is a diverse company.
 Founded near Hiroshima, Japan, in 1943, it initially made die-cast products.
 In 1961, it added printing presses and then began manufacturing power tools in 1968.
 The company is still involved in each market and has production facilities in six countries, including the U.S. Now Techtronic Industries owns RYOBI, with the headquarters in Hong Kong.